 We first evaluate potential parents to see if their coats and their structure will improve on our ongoing Australian Labradoodle breeding program.

-When the potential stud or dam is a year old we have hips and elbows x-rayed to make sure the they will not pass on the presisposition for leg problems or hip dysplasia.
+When the potential stud or dam is 18 months old we have hips and elbows x-rayed to make sure the they will not pass on the predisposition for leg problems or hip dysplasia.

 We dna test the potential breeder to check for the commonly passed on genetic disorders including early blindness and Von Wildebrand Disease.
 We give every breeding dog an eye exam with a veterinary ophthalmologist each year as well as a veterinary exam before breeding.

 PUPPY FINDS A HOME

 A True Tale Of A Tail For Sale, By Jean